-In the spring of each year, Amistad High School is required by the state to administer a physical fitness test to all students in grade nine.
+In the spring of each year, Indio High School is required by the state to administer a physical fitness test to all students in grade nine.
 The physical fitness test (PFT) for students in California schools is the FITNESSGRAM.
 The main goal of the test is to help students in starting life-long habits of regular physical activity.
-There were no ninth grade students enrolled in the 2022-23 school year so, therefore, no test was given.